Great British Service

 Top tips from a competitive athlete & personal trainer!

 This week we have a real treat for you!
-Our guest poster Sarah Halkon is one of the UK’s most established and accomplished competitive athletes.
-That’s not all; she’s also a highly successful personal trainer and has a high calibre background in judo.
+Our guest poster Sarah Halkon is one of the UK’s most accomplished competitive athletes.
+That’s not all; she’s also a highly successful personal trainer!

 In this post Sarah is going to give you some excellent pointers for how you can stick to your January fitness goals and make your time in the gym rewarding and long lived.